fwaris/FsOperator/readme.md

   - On Windows, this requires **Chromium**.
 - The embedded browser comes from [WebViewControl-Avalonia](https://www.nuget.org/packages/WebViewControl-Avalonia)
 - Internally uses [PuppeteerSharp](https://www.nuget.org/packages/PuppeteerSharp) to drive browser automation and take screenshots.
-  - Note: You may need to install additional Chromium components.
+  - Note: In the code you can switch to the external browser as an option.
 - The UI is built using the versatile [Avalonia.FuncUI](https://github.com/fsprojects/Avalonia.FuncUI), a functional UI framework for Avalonia.

-Technically, Puppeteer makes a websocket connection to the embedded browser via CDP (Chrome DevTools Protocol).
+Internally, Puppeteer makes a WebSocket connection to the embedded browser via CDP (Chrome DevTools Protocol).
 This connection is used to take screenshots to send to the CUA model and also to execute the commands issued by the model.

 ---